reumandc/ReproducibleScienceTemplate/README.txt

 Prerequisites:
 R and R markdown; some knowledge of latex and bibtex may help.

+Dependencies and related notes:
+  R package dependencies should only be the checkpoint package, since that package should scan for other packages and install them locally.
+Unless, of course, you delete the "checkpoint_package" chunk in the makefile, and then there will be additional dependencies.
+Usage of checkpoint triggers the local installation of all packages mentioned within a library() or require() command in .R and .Rmd files in the root directory.
+This can take some time on first run (you are warned) but it is faster on subsequent runs because the packages are already installed then.
+Adding a new library() or require() statements means knitting will again be slow the first time after the addition.
+  The makefile makes a system call to pdflatex, so software supporting that needs to be installed.
+On Windows, you can use Miktex (https://miktex.org/howto/install-miktex), on linux, install latex (e.g., sudo apt-get install texlive).

 Features of the setup:
 1) All computations should be embedded in chunks in SuppMat.Rmd.
 Paper.Rmd should just suck up results saved by SuppMat.Rmd, for display.